instantiator/drive-stamper/README.md

-# drive-stamper
+# Drive Stamper

+*This tool was built in 2011, and published in 2015.
+I can't make any guarantees about its usability beyond Windows XP - but stranger things have happened!*

-Drive Stamper is a Windows tool for detecting detachable drives, and pushing files onto them automatically.
+**Drive Stamper** is a Windows tool for detecting detachable drives, and pushing files onto them automatically.

 It's ideal for a small promotion or a small business that needs to quickly distribute the same files onto a lot of media units and wishes to save costs by doing it themselves.

 The application, once loaded, will monitor your system for new drives and (if they have not already been stamped) will copy the files you specify onto the drive.

-This tool was built in 2011, and published in 2015.
-I can't make any guarantees about its usability beyond Windows XP - but stranger things have happened!

 ## Installation